larryosborn/baritone/README.md

 ###baritone.start()

 Starts a web server.
-The address and port are retrieved from the config.
+The host and port are retrieved from the config.
 By default this is 0.0.0.0 and 3000 respectively.
 You can change these values by importing your own config file or setting PORT and HOST environment variables.